Support Athens by Locals!

 Booking a guided, small-group, or private tour is unquestionably the best and most comfortable way to get to Olympia without having to drive or ride the bus.

-In addition, your guide will provide you with historical and cultural insight on Olympia’s ancient sites as well as interesting tidbits about the locations that you will see along the way such as the famous Corinth canal.
+In addition, your guide will provide you with historical and cultural insight into Olympia’s ancient sites and interesting tidbits about the locations you will see along the way, such as the famous Corinth Canal.